paradolfino/markdown-resume/resume.md

 Firestack Cellar is a tiny app that demos Google Firebase (NoSQL database) backend features with a simple React front-end.
 Has custom pagination.
 Mobile friendly.
 See my projects for a link.

 Notes: This was my first "full stack React" app.
+I don't have any plans on improving it right now.

 __RECENT FUNCTIONAL EXPERIENCE__: